naver/ngrinder-plugins/ngrinder-siteminder-sso/README.md

 ## How to configure apache.
 * Please ask your siteminder administrator to setup the apache.
-  * You should ask him the provide the id, name, email, cellphone, timezone, locale in the headers to the backend WAS.
+  * You should ask him the provide the id, name, email, timezone, locale in the headers to the backend WAS.
 * Add the local login page.